kyma-incubator/compass/docs/architecture/event-flows-proposal.md

 1. The event is registered using **Management Plane** API.
 2. The **Director** sends an event url to Application.
 3. The **Agent** fetches the event data and passes it to Kyma Event Bus through Event Gateway.
-It will support multiple protocols like HTTP, MQTT along with multiple authentication (e.g. OpenID Connect) and authorization (e.g. OAuth2) types.
+It will support multiple protocols like HTTP, MQTT along with multiple authentication (e.g. OpenID Connect) and authorization (e.g. OAuth2) methods.
 4. The Application publishes an event.

 ## Eventing with external Event Bus